Last updated on December 29th, 2021

 You should visit many vendor trade shows organized in your city.
 Find out if your small company can get a booth on sharing basis on these shows.
 This offline strategy helps many entrepreneurs sell products.

 Handouts, flyers, and coupons are always effective in drawing your consumers’ attention to your business.
-You can easily generate these marketing materials using desktop publishing.
+You can easily generate these marketing materials using desktop publishing or brochure templates.
 Then, go to a crowded place and distribute these things to your potential customers.